 This pain can cause us to question our faith, it can cause us to blame ourselves, it can cause us to hate & abuse our body, it can cause us to mistrust people, it can cause us to hurt others, and it causes brokenness in our families.

-This pain can grow into bitterness, hatred, guilt, shame, depression, rejection, abandonment, low self-esteem, anger and insecurities of all kinds.
+This pain can grow into bitterness, hatred, guilt, shame, depression, rejection, abandonment, low self-esteem, anger, lack of trust, and insecurities of all kinds.

 Emotional wounds from sexual abuse can cut deeper than any physical injury ever could.
 My childhood scars are hard to recognize because they affected the inside of my soul.